coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 author: Xiyun Song
 ---

-<p>In the last post, we discussed matrix multiplication and derivation of its gradients.
+<p>In the previous post, we discussed matrix multiplication and derivation of its gradients.
 In this post, we will talk about convolution, the 2<sup>nd</sup> part of the series. </p>

 <ul>